MengXu95/GPDFJSS-MENG/README.md

 - how to switch between methods,
 - and which runtime arguments are being passed to ECJ.

+> [!NOTE]
+> This repository is intended as a research-oriented GP platform for DFJSS, helping users reproduce, understand, and extend the published methods in this project.

 ---

 ## 1. Repository purpose